-CMIP5 Model Groups Users Simulations Simulations • Even stronger focus on understanding (i.e. More focus on idealized experiments to tackle CMIP5 science idealized experiments) and model evaluation gaps, in close connection with WCRP Grand Challenges • The whole CMIP effort could be split into Make the core idealized experiments easier for modeling several -MIPs, so as to allow individual groups to groups to run - e.g. simplify idealized experimental design to take part only to those experiments which are of reduce the need different SST forcings interest. • Ensure, as much as possible, continuity with CMIP5.
-CMIP6 • Some of the new experiments were still at a should be an opportunity for modelling groups to provide the pioneering stage.
-In CMIP6, we should repeat CMIP5 expts/outputs they did not provide at the time of CMIP5. these experiments, revising the experimental Special focus on the "Now" period (1970-2030) design based on the lessons we learned Greater focus on diagnosing aerosol forcing and in performing standard simulations driven by aerosols alone.
-Number of Models and Simulations Number of Models and Simulations • Consider a reduction in the number of simulations Keep the core small / reduce number of simulations and both the mandatory core and other tiers (for increase the level of mandatory cases to have enough models example, are 4 scenarios instead of 2 that useful?) in those.
-Submitting several near identical versions of a model not very informative.
-Highlighting which experiments would benefit from many model centers performing them and which could be satisfied by a smaller number.
+- More focus on idealized experiments to tackle CMIP5 science gaps, in close connection with WCRP Grand Challenges - Make the core idealized experiments easier for modeling groups to run - e.g. simplify idealized experimental design to reduce the need different SST forcings - Ensure, as much as possible, continuity with CMIP5.
+CMIP6 should be an opportunity for modelling groups to provide the CMIP5 expts/outputs they did not provide at the time of CMIP5. - Special focus on the "Now" period (1970-2030) - Greater focus on diagnosing aerosol forcing and in performing standard simulations driven by aerosols alone.

+- Keep the core small / reduce number of simulations and increase the level of mandatory cases to have enough models in those. - Submitting several near identical versions of a model not very informative. - Highlighting which experiments would benefit from many model centers performing them and which could be satisfied by a smaller number.
 More generally the question of how many models we need is an open question.